While most of us are on the receiving end of the news, waiting to know what happens next, other designers are working carefully to disseminate it.

 When one infographic can influence public behavior and potentially saves lives, the weight of a designer’s responsibility is greater.
 Considering the volume of information, both now and before the pandemic, it’s easy to scan headlines or graphics and make incorrect assumptions.
 It’s also easy, whether intentionally or unintentionally, to mislead readers through design.

-Designers are taught to present information in its simplest and most aesthetically pleasing form.
+Designers are taught to present information in its most clean and aesthetically pleasing form.
 When it comes to data, those inclinations and good intentions can lead to mistakes.

 In Alberto Cairo’s book, “How Charts Lie: Getting Smarter about Visual Information,” he explains how graphs can be skewed and misinterpreted.